DanielJShen/CMD-Pages/README.md

 CMDPagesTest requires libraries: gtest, gmock

 Build commands: \
-cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages_lib
-cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPagesTest cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages
+cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPagesTest cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages_example

 ## Usage
-The CMDPages executable is an example menu which uses CMDPages_lib, to create your own interactive menu you can use CMDPages_lib. \
+The CMDPages_example executable is an example menu which uses the CMDPages library, to create your own interactive menu you can use CMDPages_lib. \
 CMDPagesTest can be run to test CMDPages_lib.

 ### CMDPages_lib